bencxs/machine-learning/projects/capstone/deep_learning/README.md

 This [Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B01EYKBEQ0) is used for developing the project code in Jupyter notebook.
 The AMI comes with TensorFlow and other relevant packages pre-installed.

-For instructions on setting up an Amazon EC2 Instance to run, you may find it [here] (https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/).
+If you are new to AWS, you may find the [instructions on setting up an Amazon EC2 Instance](https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/) to run from the link.
-Instructions on connecting to the EC2 Instance are found [here] (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)
+Also, you may find the link of [instructions on connecting to the EC2 Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).

 Then connect to the EC2 Instance and in the terminal window, launch Jupyter notebook:

 `jupyter notebook`